Treehouse of Horror X: Plot

-I Know What You Diddily-Iddily-Did
+"I Know What You Diddily-Iddily-Did"

-In a parody of I Know What You Did Last Summer, on a foggy evening with a full moon, the Simpsons are driving on a coastal road when Marge runs over Ned Flanders, killing him.
-The next day, Homer, holding Ned's corpse upright and doing his best to imitate his speech, attempts to stage his death by having Maude witness him "fall" off the Simpsons' roof.
-After she looks away and misses the attempt, Homer is forced to improvise, dumping Ned's body in the Flanders' house, acting out Ned's death from a heart attack.
-Soon after Ned's funeral, during which Homer almost unwittingly confessed to Ned's murder in a eulogy, the family finds the words "I Know What You Did" written on their house and car.
+The Simpsons are driving through a fog when Marge runs over Ned Flanders, killing him.
+The next day, Homer stages Ned's death.
+Soon after Ned's funeral, during which Homer almost unwittingly confesses to Ned's murder, the family finds the words "I Know What You Did" written on their house and car.
 They are terrorized by a cloaked, hook-wielding figure, and flee.
-In the wild again, their car breaks down; they discover that Ned is the cloaked figure.
+When their car breaks down, they discover that Ned is the cloaked figure.
 He was not killed because he was bitten by a werewolf just before the accident.
-The full moon appears and Ned turns into a werewolf again.
-Marge, Bart, Maggie and Lisa run away but Homer is caught and, off camera, taunts the werewolf while he is mauled to death.
+The full moon appears and Ned turns into a werewolf.
+Marge, Bart, Maggie and Lisa run away but Homer is caught, and taunts the werewolf while he is mauled to death.

-Desperately Xeeking Xena
+"Desperately Xeeking Xena"

-An X-ray machine scanning Halloween candy malfunctions and gives the ability to stretch any part of his body to Bart and super strength to Lisa.
+A malfunctioning X-ray machine gives Bart the ability to stretch any part of his body and Lisa super strength.
 They become a superhero duo, calling themselves "Stretch Dude and Clobber Girl".
-Later, Lucy Lawless (dressed as Xena) addresses fans at a science fiction convention.
-Comic Book Guy, who is now a villain called "The Collector", kidnaps her using a magnet to attract her metal breastplate.
-Lawless tries to remove it, but stops when she sees that her fans have cameras ready.
-The Collector takes her to his lair, where he puts her in an aluminized PET film bag for "safekeeping" and imprisons her in a room of other similarly-captured celebrities, with the intention of marrying her.
-Stretch Dude and Clobber Girl then come to rescue Xena, but they are soon captured as well.
-The Collector prepares to kill them by submerging them in a vat of molten Lucite plastic.
-Lawless pretends to be attracted to the Collector and then starts clobbering him.
-The Collector grabs his limited edition double edged lightsaber from Star Wars: Episode I – The Phantom Menace and ignites the blades, but when Lawless points out that he has removed it from its original packaging, he panics and ends up falling into the Lucite.
-Lawless then flies the children home.
+Lucy Lawless addresses fans at a science fiction convention.
+Comic Book Guy, now a villain called "The Collector", kidnaps her and takes her to his lair with the intention of marrying her.
+Stretch Dude and Clobber Girl arrive to rescue Lawless, but are also captured.
+The Collector prepares to kill them by submerging them in a vat of molten Lucite.
+Lawless pretends to be attracted to the Collector and then clobbers him.
+The Collector grabs his limited edition double edged lightsaber from Star Wars: Episode I – The Phantom Menace and ignites the blades, but when Lawless points out that he has removed it from its original packaging, he panics and falls into the Lucite.
+Lawless flies the children home.